FC København

 Midfielder

-and my man of the match Falk departed a couple of minutes later.
+and my man of the match, Falk, departed a couple of minutes later.
 His energy,

-thoroughly enjoyed his all action performance.
+thoroughly enjoyed his all-action performance.
+The board

 of them and heard huge cheers once outside, as I missed Skov completing his hat

-trick from the penalty spot.
 Not to worry.
-I’d enjoyed a good game and
+I’d enjoyed a good game and an excellent home performance.
+The idea of

-me making my exit was that I still wasn’t quite sure how I’d get back to the
+my making my exit was that I still wasn’t quite sure how I’d get back to the

 option.
-Then I saw the 1A bus approaching and there was not too big a waiting
+Then I saw the 1A bus approaching, and there was not too big a waiting

 crowd.
 That would do for me.